 - Title I is designed to help students achieve proficiency on challenging state academic achievement standards.

 - Title I provides funds to districts in order to assist schools with the highest levels of economically disadvantaged children for improving student achievement, staff development, and parent and community involvement.

 What are the Benefits of Title I Funding?

 At West Utica, we are committed to exemplary teaching and learning in order for our students to be prepared for success in the 21st Century.
 We will achieve this commitment by engaging the entire community to focus on each child's achievement, with the expectation that every student will pursue some type of post-high school educational endeavor.

-At West Utica, we have one full-time Literacy Consultant (Mrs. Cloyd), one full-time Literacy Coach (Mrs, Stowe), one part-time Literacy Coach.
-(Mrs. Templin), one paraprofessional (Ms. Gronzo), and one full-time Math Consultant (Mrs.Stevens).
-Together, they serve students in K-6 based on need as determined by assessments.
+At West Utica, we have two full-time Literacy Coaches, Mrs. Cloyd and Mrs, Stowe, one paraprofessional (TBD), and one full-time Math Consultant Mrs.Stevens.
+Together, they serve students in K-6 based on needs as determined by assessments.

 The Value of Students Coming to School Each Day